osm2pgsql-dev/osm2pgsql/CONTRIBUTING.md

 ## Testing

-The code also comes with a suite of tests which can be run by executing ``ctest``.
+The code comes with a suite of tests.
+They are only compiled and run when `BUILD_TESTS=ON` is set in the CMake config.

+Tests are executed by calling `ctest`.
 You can call `ctest` with `-L NoDB` to only run tests that don't need a database.

 Regression tests require python and psycopg to be installed.
 On Ubuntu run: